Cross-validation for change-point regression: pitfalls and solutions: Numerical experiments

-\paragraph{Outliers} (Table~\ref{tab:outlier}) We use the same setting as that of Section~\ref{sec:blocksSignal} but randomly sample ten observations and add a Poisson distributed random variable with intensity $\lambda \in \{20, 30\}$.
+(Table~\ref{tab:outlier}) We use the same setting as that of Section~\ref{sec:blocksSignal} but randomly sample ten observations and add a Poisson distributed random variable with intensity $\lambda \in \{20, 30\}$.

-The results above indicate that $5$-fold $\operatorname{CV}_{(1)}$ is more robust to different error distributions than classical approaches designed for homoscedastic Gaussian errors.
-We note that there are specialised change-point approaches that tailored to certain model violations: see for instance \citet{pein2017heterogeneous} and \citet{fearnhead2019changepoint} for methods that are robust to heteroscedasticity and outliers, respectively.
-However while they may outperform cross-validation used in conjuntion with a standard procedure such as optimal partitioning, we see here that the latter approach performs reasonably well without knowledge of the sort of violation to be expected, without sacrificing too much performance in idealised settings.
+The results above indicate that cross-validation and change-point regression with Biweight loss are more robust to model misspecifications than classical approaches designed for homoscedastic Gaussian errors.
+Comparing these former two approaches, Biweight loss gives an impressive $75-93 \%$ probability of recovering the true number of changes in cases with $t$-distributed and exponentially distributed errors, and cases with outliers (Tables~\ref{tab:wrongErrorDistribution} and~\ref{tab:outlier}); cross-validation and in particular 5-fold $\mathrm{CV}_{(1)}$ is also fairly robust to these departures from the standard setting, delivering $50-77\%$ recovery probabilities here.
+However, in the heteroscedastic settings studied (Table~\ref{tab:hetero311}), the Biweight loss performs poorly, with recovery probabilities of $2-10\%$, compared to $80-82\%$ for 5-fold $\mathrm{CV}_{(1)}$.
+Overall, we find that cross-validation performs reasonably well without any knowledge of the type of violation to be expected, and without sacrificing much performance in idealised settings.